flueke/mvme/doc/sphinx/source/analysis.rst

 If *keepValid* is set the output will always contain the last valid input values.

-..
-FIXME: Proper explanation here
+This operator can be combined with the :ref:`Difference Operator
-..
-Combine with the difference operator to calculate the distribution of change of a parameter.
+<analysis-Difference>` to accumulate the changes of a parameter across events.
+See :ref:`howto-rate-estimation` for an example.

 .. _analysis-Difference: